I Corps (South Vietnam): 1968

-On 17 February the 27th Marine Regiment headquarters was established at Da Nang as part of the post-Tet Offensive reinforcements sent from the US.
+On 17 February, the 27th Marine Regiment headquarters was established at Da Nang as part of the post-Tet Offensive reinforcements sent from the US.

-From 26 February to 12 September the 1st Marine Division's Task Force X-Ray conducted Operation Houston to reopen and secure Highway 1 between Da Nang and Phu bai Combat Base.
+From 26 February to 12 September, the 1st Marine Division's Task Force X-Ray conducted Operation Houston to reopen and secure Highway 1 between Da Nang and Phu bai Combat Base.

-From 18 March to 17 May the 1st and 2nd Brigades, 101st Airborne Division and the 3rd Brigade, 82nd Airborne Division conducted Operation Carentan in Thừa Thiên province.
+From 18 March to 17 May, the 1st and 2nd Brigades, 101st Airborne Division and the 3rd Brigade, 82nd Airborne Division conducted Operation Carentan in Thừa Thiên province.

-From 1-14 April the 1st Cavalry Division, 2nd Battalion, 1st Marines, 2nd Battalion, 3rd Marines, 1st Battalion, 9th Marines and the 37th Ranger Battalion conducted Operation Pegasus to relieve the siege of Khe Sanh.
+From 1–14 April, the 1st Cavalry Division, 2nd Battalion, 1st Marines, 2nd Battalion, 3rd Marines, 1st Battalion, 9th Marines and the 37th Ranger Battalion conducted Operation Pegasus to relieve the siege of Khe Sanh.

-From 15 April to 28 February 1969 the 3rd Marine Division conducted Operation Scotland II on the Khe Sanh plateau.
+From 15 April to 28 February 1969, the 3rd Marine Division conducted Operation Scotland II on the Khe Sanh plateau.

-From 19 April to 17 May the 1st Cavalry Division, 1st Brigade, 101st Airborne Division and Airborne Division conducted Operation Delaware/Lam Son 216 in the A Shau Valley.
+From 19 April to 17 May, the 1st Cavalry Division, 1st Brigade, 101st Airborne Division and Airborne Division conducted Operation Delaware/Lam Son 216 in the A Shau Valley.

-On 28 April when the elite Hac Bao Company, 1st Division discovered the PAVN 8th Battalion, 90th Regiment, hiding in the fishing hamlet of Phuoc Yen 6km northwest of Hue.
+On 28 April, the elite Hac Bao Company, 1st Division discovered the PAVN 8th Battalion, 90th Regiment, hiding in the fishing hamlet of Phuoc Yen 6 km northwest of Hue.
 Elements from the US 1st and 2nd Battalions, 501st Infantry, surrounded the hamlet and then annihilated the enemy unit over the next four days.
 PAVN losses came to 309 killed and 104 captured.
 Among the dead were the battalion commander, the executive officer, and three company commanders.

-During their May Offensive attacks in I Corps four PAVN Battalions occupied the area around Dai Do, north of Dong Ha starting the Battle of Dai Do from 30 April to 3 May.
+During their May Offensive attacks in I Corps, four PAVN Battalions occupied the area around Dai Do, north of Dong Ha starting the Battle of Dai Do from 30 April to 3 May.

-On 2 May a Regional Forces company reported PAVN soldiers in Bon Tri hamlet 6km west of Hue, that the PAVN/VC had used as a supply station during the Tet offensive.
+On 2 May, a Regional Forces company reported PAVN soldiers in Bon Tri hamlet 6 km west of Hue, that the PAVN/VC had used as a supply station during the Tet offensive.
 Several companies from the 1st Battalion, 505th Infantry, helped the Hac Bao Company maul the PAVN 3rd Battalion, 812th Regiment.
 The PAVN withdrew after two days of fighting, leaving 121 dead.
 Allied losses totaled four killed.

-From 4 May to 24 August the 1st Marine Division conducted Operation Allen Brook on Go Noi Island.
+From 4 May to 24 August, the 1st Marine Division conducted Operation Allen Brook on Go Noi Island.

 On 5 May, elements of the 101st Airborne Division guarding Route 547 clashed with the PAVN 7th Battalion, 29th Regiment, near Firebase Bastogne, killing 71, while a second element from the 101st Airborne Division west of Hue drove the PAVN 7th Battalion, 90th Regiment, from the hamlet of Thon La Chu, killing 55.

-On 5 May elements of the PAVN 3rd Division ambushed a unit of the 1st Battalion, 50th Infantry Regiment (Mechanized) near An Bao in Binh Dinh province.
+On 5 May, elements of the PAVN 3rd Division ambushed a unit of the 1st Battalion, 50th Infantry Regiment (Mechanized) near An Bao in Binh Dinh province.